Darkness8374939/Friday-Night-Funkin-Destroyer-Cancelled-Build/README.md

 # FNF' Destroyer

 This mod began development way back in August 2021.
 The first thing which was created by me was a background for Dark's area.
 "Hallway 1" was the thing which started this mod to begin with, so I added my OCs into the mod.
-Right now, it was planned to be released in 2024.
+It was planned to be released in 2024.
 (The mod would eventually be cancelled on March 18, 2024.)

 ## Engine
 Of course, the engine is ShadowMario's "Pysch Engine".
 Here is the link: https://github.com/ShadowMario/FNF-PsychEngine.
 The engine for "FNF' Destroyer" was planned to not be changed, although the build went in and out of Psych engine.